Chandrakant Topiwala

-Chandrakant Amritlal Topiwala is a Gujarati language poet and critic from Gujarat, India.
+Chandrakant Amritlal Topiwala (born 7 August 1936) is a Gujarati language poet and critic from Gujarat, India.

 Early life

 Topiwala was born on 7 August 1936 at Vadodara, to Amritlal and Lilavati.
 He completed his Bachelor of Arts in Gujarati from the University of Bombay-affiliated Saint Xavier's College in 1958, and received his Masters in 1960.
 He completed his PhD in 1982 from Gujarat University.

 Career

 Topiwala taught Gujarati language at K H Madhvani College, Porbandar from 1961 to 1965.
 In 1965, he joined Navjivan Commerce and Arts College, Dahod as head of Department of Gujarati, and served as principal of the college from 1971 to 1984.
 Later he became the director of Kasturbhai Lalbhai Swadhyay Mandir, run by Gujarati Sahitya Parishad, Ahmedabad.
 He was the president of Parishad during 2016 to 2018.

 Works

 Poetry

 Maheraman, his first poetry collection, was published in 1962, followed by Kant Tari Rani in 1971, which gained him critical acclaim.
 Pakshitirth (1988) is further experimental poetry.
 Black Forest (1989) was written during his visit to Europe and was influenced by European culture.
 Avagaman (1999) and Apani Kavyasamriddhi (2004) are his other works of poetry.